-This certificate is awarded only to students with disabilities who cannot meet the requirements for a diploma, but who meet the standards set forth in the Code of Maryland Regulations §13A.03.02.09, and MCPS Regulation ISB-RA, High School Graduation Requirements, found at www.montgomeryschoolsmd.org/departments/policy/pdf/isbra. pdf.
-All students will be considered diploma-bound and will be assessed and graded accordingly, unless and until an Individualized Education Program (IEP) team determines that a student meets the criteria to be determined eligible to participate in instruction and assessments aligned with alternate academic achievement standards and the IEP team obtains written consent from the parent/quardian.
+This certificate is awarded only to students with disabilities who cannot meet the requirements for a diploma, but who meet the standards set forth in the Code of Maryland Regulations §13A.03.02.09, and MCPS Regulation ISB-RA, High School Graduation Requirements, found at ww2.montgomeryschoolsmd.org/departments/policy/detail. aspx?recID=252&policyID=ISB-RA§ionID=9.
+All students will be considered diploma-bound and will be assessed and graded accordingly, unless and until an Individualized Education Program (IEP) team determines that a student meets the criteria to be determined eligible to participate in instruction and assessments aligned with alternate academic achievement standards and the IEP team obtains written consent from the parent/guardian.